Workplace Agreements Database

 Providing data on developments in coverage, wage increases and conditions of employment included in collective agreements.

 The Workplace Agreements Database provides data on developments in coverage, wage increases and conditions of employment included in collective agreements.
-It is the database that underpins the Australian Enterprise Agreements Data.

 We maintain and operate the database, which is the only one of its kind in Australia.
 There are currently 160 000 agreements on the site.
 An average of 6000 agreements are added each year.